 Click Here to download the Annual Health and Medical Record Form

-NOTE: If meeting any of the requirements for this merit badge is against the Scout's religious convictions, the requirement does not have to be done if the Scout's parents and the proper religious advisers state in writing that to do so would be against religious convictions.
+NOTE: If meeting any of the requirements for this merit badge is against the Scout's religious convictions, the requirement does not have to be done if the Scout's parents and the proper religious advisors state in writing that to do so would be against religious convictions.
 The Scout's parents must also accept full responsibility for anything that might happen because of this exemption.

 - Do the following:

 - Before completing requirements 2 through 9, have your health-care